davidegat/Lotus123-on-reMarkable/README.md

 <li>Some dos software require a mouse or it will not run.
 FreeDOS offers "cutemouse" software, but everything I tried resulted only in a mouse recognized by FreeDOS, with no results while running on the reMarkable tablet.
 So forget this mouse based software, and have fun with the tiny yaft keyboard :(
 <li><b>An easter egg: in Lotus 123 the 3 reMarkable buttons work, the middle one brings you to the first cell, the side buttons lets you move left and right through cells and menu.
 Nice, isn't it?</b>
   <h2>JUST TO BE CLEAR</h2>
 I could simply upload the BOCHS c: drive image of my full system, and let you run it without any fuss on your reMarkable, but... no?
 I just can't spread copyrighted software.
-Anyway, you can of course backup the c.img file to restore it in case of an update or else, or just to put it into another rM of your own.<br><br>
+Anyway, you can of course backup the c.img file to restore it in case of an update or else, or just to put it into another rM of your own.
+To backup your setup, just use scp: <b>scp "root@your-remarkable-ip:/home/root/freedos-img/*" .</b> (don't forget the last dot).<br><br>
 Enjoy.<br>
 Gat.